joshuadhigbee/joshuadhigbee.github.io/_pages/publications.md

 ## Selected Publications
-<b>[A Comparison of the GB2 and Skewed Generalized Log-t Distributions with an Application in Finance](https://www.sciencedirect.com/science/article/pii/S0304407621000154)</b> (with James B. McDonald), <i>Journal of Econometrics</i>, 2024
+<b>[A Comparison of the GB2 and Skewed Generalized Log-T Distributions with an Application in Finance](https://www.sciencedirect.com/science/article/pii/S0304407621000154)</b> (with James B. McDonald), <i>Journal of Econometrics</i>, 2024

 <b>[The Asymmetric Log-Laplace Distribution as a Limiting Case of the Generalized Beta Distribution](https://www.sciencedirect.com/science/article/pii/S016771521930094X)</b> (with Jonathan E. Jensen and James B. McDonald), <i>Statistics and Probability Letters</i>, 2019